funnymania/hirable/README.md

 Just thought I would put this out there since it is functioning, but not very robust because:

-1. Only working on Twitter currently, and only using Seattle as a location
+1. Only working on Twitter currently, currently using Seattle as a location, working on expanding this
-2. Emailing functionality specifically for Gmail, and requiring user to turn on access to 'less secure apps'
+2. Emailing functionality specifically for Gmail, and requiring user to turn on access to 'less secure apps' for their Google account
 3. Not tested extensively for bugs

 # Instructions
 ```
 npm i
-node app.js
+node app.js seattle
 ```

-Every 30-60 seconds, the site(s) are scraped, and you are alerted that your time has come!
+Every 120-180 seconds, the site(s) are scraped, and you are alerted that your time has come!

 You can find the results in relevant subFolders for each company's